consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 you do that, the easier it is to scale it across your company.
 You really want that set up early.
 So, I'm a big fan of doing things like that.

-**David Mytton:** Flipping it over to developers working on open source, then on their own projects, what can they do to improve the security of those projects for their users?
+**David:** Flipping it over to developers working on open source, then on their own projects, what can they do to improve the security of those projects for their users?

-**Thomas Ptacek:** Well, I don't want to be too patronizing, but the first thing I'd say is work in a memory safe language.
+**Thomas:** Well, I don't want to be too patronizing, but the first thing I'd say is work in a memory safe language.
 So, I think there are big classes of vulnerabilities that you can get around just by working in modern languages that don't have these problems.
 In my head right now, I'm trying to think of what the